dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 ![ How to sync folders with Github - Successfully synced files and folders with Github]({{ site.url }}/images/successfully-synced-folders-in-github.jpg)
 {: .left .small}

-Now login to your Github account to see whether your website has been hosted.
+Now, login to your Github account to see whether your website has been hosted.
 Navigate to your repository that you just synced.

 Change the branch to gh-pages and see if the files you synced are present in that branch.

 Now click on settings and look for **Github Pages** section where you will see a green check mark with an ugly looking URL next to it.
 Hit that URL.
 You should see your website hosted!
 {: .clear}